digital-asset/daml/ledger/daml-on-sql/README.rst

 Processes and components
 ========================

-The core processes necessary to run a *DAML on PostgreSQL* deployment are:
+The core processes necessary to run a *DAML for PostgreSQL* deployment are:

-- the *DAML on PostgreSQL* server, and
+- the *DAML for PostgreSQL* server, and
 - the PostgreSQL server used to persist the ledger data.

-*DAML on PostgreSQL* communicates with the external world via the gRPC Ledger API and communicates with PostgreSQL via JDBC to persist transactions, keep track of active contracts, store compiled DAML packages, and so on.
+*DAML for PostgreSQL* communicates with the external world via the gRPC Ledger API and communicates with PostgreSQL via JDBC to persist transactions, keep track of active contracts, store compiled DAML packages, and so on.

 Server hardware and software requirements
 =========================================

-*DAML on PostgreSQL* is provided as a self-contained JAR file, containing the application and all dependencies.
+*DAML for PostgreSQL* is provided as a self-contained JAR file, containing the application and all dependencies.
 The application is routinely tested with OpenJDK 8 on a 64-bit x86 architecture, with Ubuntu 16.04, macOS 10.15, and Windows Server 2016.